Know the 5 Cs of credit to accelerate a submission

 Other important character aspects to highlight:

 - Are they likely to be able to handle the obligation?

 - Do they demonstrate pride of ownership?

 Significant life events can happen to anyone, and we understand that.
-If your mortgage underwriter can see the whole story, they’ll have more ability to approve the file.
+If your mortgage underwriter can see the whole story, they’ll have more ability to get the application approved.
 It’s important to ask and understand these questions, providing the backstory for your client.

-Has your client ever filed for bankruptcy or consumer proposal?
+Has your client ever filed for bankruptcy or a consumer proposal?